apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/count/description.md

 Count how many words are repeated with `Count`:

 ```
-  (p | beam.Create(["To be, or not to be: that is the question:Whether 'tis nobler in the mind to suffer The slings and arrows of outrageous fortune,Or to take arms against a sea of troubles,And by opposing end them.
+p | beam.Create(["To be, or not to be: that is the question: Whether 'tis nobler in the mind to suffer, the slings and arrows of outrageous fortune, or to take arms against a sea of troubles, and by opposing end them.
 To die: to sleep"])
-  | beam.ParDo(SplitWords())
-  | beam.combiners.Count.PerElement()
+  | beam.ParDo(SplitWords()) | beam.combiners.Count.PerElement()
   | Output(prefix='PCollection filtered value: '))
 ```